Aaron Novick: Later life

 Franklin W. Stahl, one of the researchers that Novick recruited, said that "I think his life's major achievement was the wisdom in which he guided this institute.
 He went for a model of an intellectual commune, where ideas could be aggressively shared between research groups."
 Novick built the Institute up from a single laboratory with one staff member, himself, to a multimillion-dollar research institute with many laboratories and dozens of research staff.
 He investigated the processes by which genes are switched on and off, demonstrating that when one is turned on, it causes synthesis of messenger RNA, while when one is turned off, a protein must bind to the gene.
 He was posthumously awarded the Medical Research Foundation of Oregon's Pioneer Award.

 For many years, Novick participated actively in the Atomic Scientists movement, and he served on the editorial board of the Bulletin of the Atomic Scientists.
 In 1969, he was part of a successful campaign by Eugene residents to prevent the Eugene Water & Electric Board from switching to nuclear power.
 He was opposed to the Vietnam War, and at a meeting of the Arms Control Forum he was jeered by students shouting "Go back to Russia, you commies!"

 Novick's career as a researcher ended when he became Dean of the Graduate School in 1971.
 He subsequently served as head of the Biology Department and as director of the Institute of Molecular Biology again.
 He retired in 1984, but remained director on a part-time basis until he became a professor emeritus in 1990.
 In later life he was afflicted with Parkinson's disease.
 He died from pneumonia in Eugene on December 21, 2000.
 He was survived by his ex-wife and two sons.
 He had been asked what he would like to have said about him at a memorial service.
-He said: "Say I was honest and a Democrat."
+He said: "Tell them I was honest and a Democrat."